SamuraiWriter7/trace-causality-chain-protocol/README.md

 # Trace Causality Chain Protocol

-An open protocol for recording causal links from human questions and origin traces through agent delegation, actions, transformations, artifacts, audits, contribution graphs, and royalty readiness.
+An open protocol for recording and connecting causal links from human questions and origin traces through agent delegation, actions, transformations, artifacts, contribution graphs, audits, royalty readiness, and human review.

 ## Overview

-AI-era artifacts increasingly emerge from distributed chains of human questions, traces, agent delegation, analysis, generation, tool execution, transformation, selection, editing, and verification.
+AI-era artifacts increasingly emerge from distributed causal processes.

-A final artifact may contain contributions from:

-* a human originator;
-* one or more AI agents;
-* sub-agents;
-* external tools;
-* retrieved sources;
-* transformation processes;
-* human selection;
-* human editing;
-* automated verification.
+A human may ask the original question.

+That question may become a persistent trace.

+An AI agent may inherit the trace.

+Work may be delegated to multiple agents.

+Tools may execute calculations or validations.

+Actions may generate or transform artifact fragments.

+Multiple contributions may branch and converge.

+The resulting contribution structure may be audited.

+Only after those stages should a system evaluate whether the record is ready for downstream royalty or value-allocation policy.

-The Trace Causality Chain Protocol provides machine-readable records for preserving the causal relationships across this lifecycle.
+The Trace Causality Chain Protocol makes this lifecycle machine-readable.

 ```text
 Question